Objectives of the service

 This usage of satellite technology has the ability to greatly increase the total global ocean surface area surveyed for large whales.
 This means that we can potentially improve our knowledge of the distribution and abundance of charismatic and ecologically important whales.
 Moreover, it allows us to bypass the risks of ship or aerial-based surveys which can be delayed or cancelled due to weather.

-The SPACEWHALE Demonstration project is the consequential continuation of the successful completion of the kickstart activity running from April to December 2018.
-Currently, we focus on scaling up our training database with our first project.
+The SPACEWHALE Demonstration project was launched in September 2020 and was successfully completed in June 2022.
+It was the consequential continuation of the successful completion of the kickstart activity running from April to December 2018.